 My players have an airship and one of them, a Wright, is a designated mechanic.
 I found that the ship’s weekly depletion roll is not quite…adequate.
 Let’s try to hack the rules!

-The first problem I have is that in the whole first season, of which the ship was present for the half of it, weekly depletion roll came up only once.
+The first problem I have is that in the whole first season, of which the ship was present for half of it, the weekly depletion roll came up only once.
 Yeah, it was an action-packed season.

 So it happens rarely but when it does, it’s crushing.
 I would like to change that, but what do I want to achieve exactly?

-I would like to have ongoing maintenance cost that, if not paid, will influence the type of damage ship might take due to negligence.
+I would like to have an ongoing maintenance cost that, if not paid, will influence the type of damage the ship might take due to negligence.
 This should be an interesting resource management type of play, in the same sense players already have with stat pools.

-What I don’t want is to complicate rules too much, but stay in line with Cypher System design philosophy.
+What I don’t want is to complicate the rules too much, but stay in line with Cypher System design philosophy.